-Then I made a visit to the used equipment dealers and got information about the dimension of the basic equipment, the sinks, the oven and the refrigerator.
+Then I made a visit to the used equipment dealers and got information about the dimensions of the basic equipment, the sinks, the oven and the refrigerator.
 I also checked the prices and sizes of the stainless steel tables.
-After I had all the information, I took it all home.

-We got some graph paper.
+After I had all the information, I took it all home .We got some graph paper.
 After measuring a square scaled to the size of the laundry room, we cut out pieces scaled to the size of all of the equipment.
 There was only one possible layout that we could make work.
 There was however a critical problem.
 The mop sink wouldn't fit.
 Then we made another call to the Health Department.
 We explained the situation and asked if we could put the mop sink in our garage.
 It was adjacent to the laundry room and was connected by a door.
 They said that would be acceptable.
+We had scaled a huge obstacle and we were on our way.
+What we did not know, was there were more things to consider.